JDinhGit/TempSensor/README.md

 ## Introduction
 HTU21D-F Temperature/Sensor.
-This sensors uses the ratio of air moisture to be able to measure and read both temperature and humidity.
+This sensor uses the ratio of air moisture to be able to measure and read both temperature and humidity.
-In this tutorial, the goal is to able to activate the senor and have it display readings of the temperature and humidtiy.<br>
+In this tutorial, the goal is to able to activate the senor and have it display readings of the temperature and humidity.<br>

 ![HTU21D-F Sensor Pins](https://github.com/JDinhGit/TempSensor/blob/master/Documentation/HTU21D-f%20sensorpin.jpg)<br>

 ![UMLDiagram](https://github.com/JDinhGit/TempSensor/blob/master/Documentation/UML.PNG)

 ## Time Schedule
-Following the current [budget plan](https://github.com/JDinhGit/TempSensor/blob/master/Documentation/BudgetPlan(Updated).pdf) that is in the the documentations file.
+Following the current [budget plan](https://github.com/JDinhGit/TempSensor/blob/master/Documentation/BudgetPlan(Updated).pdf) that is in the documentations file.
 Not including the CPU fan, it would take a week for all the supplies necessary for this project.
 The CPU fan comes in around 2-3 weeks, but it is not needed for this project at the moment.
 Once everything has arrived, this project would take around 3 - 8 hours to complete, which also includes raspberry pi setup, wiring, and casing.
-However casing can take longer depending on cutting process for it.
+However, casing can take longer depending on cutting process for it.
 Also the wiring images are all done on breadboard and not PCB.<br>

 ![Budget](https://github.com/JDinhGit/TempSensor/blob/master/Documentation/BudgetPlan(Updated%20Image).jpg)<br>